A/B testing is a way of testing that compares two versions of your design. It helps you to understand which version works best for your users.

 The customer journey is quite literally the journey someone takes to become your customer.
 In most cases, this journey includes a set number of steps, like getting familiar with a product or service, the actual purchase, and next steps after the purchase.

 Dark patterns are deceptive design patterns used to mislead users to make them do something they would not do on their own.
+They are primarily used to generate sales, increase subscriptions, and hit target business numbers.

 In UX, data analysis transforms raw data obtained through research into information and insights.
 It's a fundamental step that allows designers to make informed design decisions.